SMosegaard/cds-vis/assignments/assignment-1/README.md

 # Portfolio 1 - Building a simple image search algorithm
 *By Sofie Mosegaard, 01-03-2024*

-This repository aims at designing a simple image search algorithm.
-The algorithm allows its users to retrive similar images to a given target image and potentially unveiling patterns and similarities within a dataset.
+This repository aims to design a simple image search algorithm.
+The algorithm allows its users to retrive similar images to a given target image and potentially unveil patterns and similarities within a dataset.

-Specifically, the project will image search on flower images.
-In order to extract the five most similar images to a given target image, the project offers two methods:
+Specifically, the project will conduct image search on flower images.
+In order to extract the most similar images to a given target image, the project offers two methods:

 1. Color histogram comparison:
-    - Initiates a dataframe to store image filenames and corresponding distances
+    - Initializes a dataframe to store image filenames and corresponding distances
     - Extracts a normalized histogram encompassing all color channels for the target image using OpenCV
     - Iterates through all images, calculating and normalizing histograms
     - Compares the normalized histogram to that of the target image